 Days of Service are scheduled, one-time service opportunities for students interested in volunteering.
 Days of Service are an excellent way to meet new community partners, get volunteer experience, and meet fellow students who share an interest in community service.

 UCSC hosts group service days the second Saturday of each month.
-Additionally, there are three major service days a year:
+Additionally, there are several major service days a year:

 - Winter Quarter (Saturday, January 14) - MLK Day of Service: A day of service in honor of Dr. Martin Luther King’s legacy

 - Spring Quarter (Date TBD) - Day of Service and Reflection (DOSAR): Programmed by the University of Chicago Medicine